 Open the folder IONIC/scr/assets/icon/ and click on the cog icon to upload the custom icon for your button.

-Select the file to be uploaded.
-You can choose a zip bundle, and when it’s uploaded, it’ll be unzipped and all its folders and files will be added to the folder.
+ZIP bundle, when it’s uploaded it’ll be unzipped and all its folders and files will be added to the folder you chose earlier:

-To distinguish from the created resources: the generated resources are initially black, while the created, uploaded, or changed resources are blue:
+To distinguish from the created resources: the generated resources are initially black, while the created, uploaded, or modified resources are blue:

 It’s important to remember that if you try to make any changes in the visual builder after you have edited the source file, the changes won’t be seen.